MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/plan-volumes.md

 Workloads that write in large, sequential passes, such as archival or backup targets, have another option that is new in Windows Server 2016: one volume can mix mirroring and dual parity.
 Writes land first in the mirrored portion and are gradually moved into the parity portion later.
 This accelerates ingestion and reduces resource utilization when large writes arrive by allowing the compute-intensive parity encoding to happen over a longer time.
 When sizing the portions, consider that the quantity of writes that happen at once (such as one daily backup) should comfortably fit in the mirror portion.
 For example, if you ingest 100 GB once daily, consider using mirroring for 150 GB to 200 GB, and dual parity for the rest.

 The resulting storage efficiency depends on the proportions you choose.
-See this demo for some examples.
+See [this demo](https://www.youtube.com/watch?v=-LK2ViRGbWs&t=36m55s) for some examples.

    >[!TIP]
    > Volumes with different resiliency types can coexist in the same cluster.

-### About deployments with all three types of drives
+### About deployments with NVMe, SSD, and HDD

-In deployments with *two* types of drives, the faster drives cache while the slower drives provide capacity.
+In deployments with *two* types of drives, the faster drives provide caching while the slower drives provide capacity.
 This happens automatically – for more information, see [Understanding the cache in Storage Spaces Direct](understand-the-cache.md).
 In such deployments, all volumes ultimately reside on the same type of drives – the capacity drives.

-In deployments with *three* types of drives, only the fastest drives (NVMe) cache, leaving two types of drives (SSD and HDD) to provide capacity.
+In deployments with *three* types of drives, only the fastest drives (NVMe) provide caching, leaving two types of drives (SSD and HDD) to provide capacity.
 For each volume, you can choose whether it resides entirely on the SSD tier, entirely on the HDD tier, or whether it spans the two.
 Remember that each is independently accelerated by the NVMe cache.

    >[!IMPORTANT]
    > There is no significant performance advantage to one volume spanning the SSD tier and HDD tier in such deployments because the NVMe is already caching and de-staging the "hottest" data in real time to provide universally flash-like performance characteristics.
 In deployments with three types of drives, we recommend using the SSD tier to place your most performance-sensitive workloads on all-flash.